atltt/atltt.github.io/_posts/2019-05-09-Steady-Hands.md

 bull run!

 Then Trump tweeted.
 Trump's tweets have always been a meme with how much they can fluctuate the market, it's funny.
 I fully supported this tweet, but it still pains me to see the lost potential I had when I was at the top of the world.
-The damn Chinese pulled a total 180 on trade negiotiations and Trump is raising the tariffs on them.
+The Chinese pulled a total 180 on trade negiotiations and Trump is raising the tariffs on them.
 Even though I have lost $3000 within a week, I still support this trade war, I just really wish the stock market wouldn't get so jumpy over something nearly everyone realized would not go through.